fbpx

 Learn Common American Phrases

 Americans use lots of casual phrases.
-Learning them will help you sound more natural.
+Learning them will help you sound like Americans.

 Examples: